About the centre

 The team has a reputation for collaborative engagement with external stakeholders, which forms the foundation for co-creating curricula focused on place-based challenges.
 Our external partner, Groundswell Innovation, commits to fostering engaged and impactful knowledge exchange and facilitates meaningful links to local communities and dissemination of our practice.
 It is envisaged students will work on local community innovation challenges identified by Groundswell Innovation that are aligned with relevant UN SDGs that impact the regional ecosystem.
 Civic engagement ensures the dissertation themes are co-created with the local community, delivering true impact and enhancing the campus connection with the city and the region.

 We aim to provide an authentic assessment that is relevant to students’ future aspirations as responsible leaders advocating the career development and University employability agenda.
 The engaged dissertation embraces creative research methods, such as ethnography, non-participatory observation, and videography, essential for students’ development of systems thinking and empathy.
-Digital enhancement is a core opportunity to enable accessibility, inclusivity, independent learning and advancing the innovative integration with LinkedIn learning.
+Digital enhancement is a core opportunity to enable accessibility, inclusivity, and independent learning and to advance innovative integration with LinkedIn learning.

 Principal Investigator - Dr Elizabeth Houldsworth, Associate Professor of Leadership, Organisations and Behaviour at Henley Business School

 This is a collaborative project between Henley Business School and Lancaster University Management School reviewing the personal development (PD) modules used on the Senior Leader Apprenticeship programmes.
-Workshops and focus groups have been held at both institutions to hear reports from learners on the impact of the PD module on their development as reflective practitioners.
+Workshops and focus groups have been held at both institutions to hear learners' reports on the PD module's impact on their development as reflective practitioners.
 An exploratory empirical study was designed using Henley students to consider the relative degree of reflective thinking displayed by learners in their PD assignments and whether there was a correlation between the level of reflective learning and the overall academic achievement of learners.
 The initial pilot phase with Henley students has been completed, and we are now looking to expand the study to review a wider number of participants at both Henley and Lancaster.

 The approach was informed by SoTL frameworks by Boyer and Kern et al. and in particular, the need to ‘go public’ about the study.
 The collaborators reflected that the study had an unexpected positive impact on their own personal development as reflective practitioners.
 As researchers, we have engaged in a reflective process ourselves using a letter-writing methodology to capture our experience of applying SoTL and the research project itself.